 In IconSmith, you can fill a closed path (one in which the beginning and end points meet) with a color.
 To draw a filled shape, make sure that you have selected a fill color from the Palette menu, and proceed to draw.
 When you finish creating the closed path, the shape is filled with the current fill color.
-You can change the fill color of a path by selecting the path and then selecting a new fill color.
+To change the fill color of an existing polygon, select it by clicking on one of its vertices.
+Then choose a new fill color from the Pallet.
+Also, you can change the fill color of a path by selecting the path and then selecting a new fill color.

 Fill does not work properly with concave closed paths, nor with paths in which the beginning point does not meet the end point.
-See "Concave Polygons" on page 185.
+See "Concave Polygons" on page 196.